tapreviewofficial/Sitoonline/replit.md

 The client-side application is built with React, TypeScript, and Vite, providing a modern development experience with hot module replacement.
 The UI is constructed using shadcn/ui components built on top of Radix UI primitives, ensuring accessibility and consistency.
 TailwindCSS provides utility-first styling with custom CSS variables for the luxury theme.
 State management is handled by TanStack React Query for server state synchronization, while Wouter provides lightweight client-side routing.

 ### Backend Architecture
-The server runs on Express.js with TypeScript, following a RESTful API design pattern.
-Routes are modularized in the routes.ts file, with authentication middleware protecting secured endpoints.
-The storage layer implements an interface-based design (IStorage) with a Prisma implementation, allowing for future database provider flexibility.
-Error handling is centralized with proper HTTP status codes and JSON responses.
+The application uses **Vercel serverless functions** for backend operations, with all API logic converted from Express to individual Vercel API routes.
+The serverless architecture includes:
+- **Shared Utilities** (`/lib/shared`): Database client with connection pooling (Neon serverless driver), JWT auth helpers, storage layer, email service
+- **30 API Routes** (`/api/*`): Complete REST API covering auth (7), profile/links (4), analytics (3), admin (4), promos/tickets (7), public (4), and other features (1)
+- **Stateless Design**: All functions are stateless, using connection pooling for database access and JWT for authentication
+- **Error Handling**: Centralized with proper HTTP status codes and JSON responses across all serverless functions

 ### Authentication & Authorization
 Authentication uses JWT tokens stored in HTTP-only cookies with a 30-day expiration.
 Passwords are hashed using bcryptjs with a salt rounds of 12.
 The system includes middleware for protected routes (requireAuth) and optional authentication checking (getCurrentUser).
 Cookie security adapts to environment - secure:false in development, secure:true in production.

 ### Database Design
-The application uses Drizzle ORM with SQLite as the database, defined with a clear schema in shared/schema.ts.
-The data model consists of three main entities:
+The application uses Drizzle ORM with **Supabase PostgreSQL** as the database (Neon-backed for serverless compatibility), defined with a clear schema in shared/schema.ts.
+The data model consists of:
-- Users: Core authentication and identification
+- **Users & Profiles**: Core authentication and public-facing user information
-- Profiles: Public-facing user information with customization options
-- Links: User-managed collection of review links with ordering support
+- **Links & Clicks**: User-managed review links with click tracking and analytics
+- **Promos, Tickets & PublicPages**: Promotional campaigns with ticket generation and custom landing pages
+- **PromotionalContacts**: Database of customers who requested promotions
+- **PasswordResets & ScanLogs**: Supporting tables for password recovery and ticket scanning

-All schemas include proper foreign key relationships and cascade deletion for data integrity.
+All schemas include proper foreign key relationships with cascade deletion for data integrity.
+Connection pooling is enabled via Neon serverless driver for optimal serverless performance.

 ### Development & Build Pipeline
-The monorepo structure separates client and server concerns while sharing TypeScript types through a shared directory.
-Vite handles frontend bundling with proxy configuration for API routes during development.
-The production build compiles both client (static assets) and server (ESM bundle) with appropriate optimizations.
+The monorepo structure separates client, server, and shared concerns:
+- **Client**: Vite-powered React app with TypeScript, builds to static assets for Vercel hosting
+- **API**: Serverless functions in `/api` directory, auto-deployed as Vercel Functions
+- **Shared**: Common types, schemas, and utilities shared between client and serverless backend
+- **Database**: Drizzle ORM with Neon PostgreSQL (connection pooling for serverless)

+**Local Development**: `npm run dev` starts Express server (for local testing).
+**Production Deployment**: Vercel automatically builds frontend and deploys serverless functions.
+See `VERCEL_DEPLOY.md` for complete deployment instructions.

 ## External Dependencies